ECB launches review that will redefine its mission and tools

-FRANKFURT (Reuters) - The European Central Bank launched a broad review of its policy on Thursday that was likely to see new President Christine Lagarde redefine the ECB’s main goal and how to achieve it.
+FRANKFURT (Reuters) - The European Central Bank launched a broad review of its policy on Thursday that is likely to see new President Christine Lagarde redefine the ECB’s main goal and how to achieve it.

-The euro zone’s central bank has fallen short of its inflation target of just under 2% for years despite increasingly aggressive stimulus measures under Lagarde’s predecessor, Mario Draghi.
+The euro zone’s central bank has fallen short of its inflation target of just under 2% for years, even after Lagarde’s predecessor, Mario Draghi, launched increasingly aggressive stimulus measures.

+Lagarde told a news conference the review was likely to take about a year but hinted it might take longer.
+“It is over when it is over,” she said.

+She declined to comment on what changes she might favor to the inflation target, but promised: “We will not leave any stone unturned and how we measure inflation is clearly something we need to look at.”

 ECB rate-setters did not make any policy change on Thursday, simply standing by their pledge to keep buying bonds and, if needed, cut interest rates until price growth in the euro zone heads back to their goal.

+The euro dipped slightly after the ECB rate announcement but hardly budged during Lagarde’s press conference.
+It was last down 0.1% at $1.1084.

-While these matters are addressed, the ECB is expected to leave its monetary policy on hold, as it did on Thursday.
+While the review takes place, the ECB is expected to leave its monetary policy on hold, as it did on Thursday.

 That would leave it adding 20 billion euros ($22.16 billion) worth of bonds to its 2.6 trillion euro portfolio every month and charging banks 0.5% on their idle cash for most of the year.